nacx/sjmvc/README.md

         </repository>
     </repositories>

-You will find instructions and examples on how to use it in the [project wiki](https://github.com/nacx/sjmvc/wiki).
+You will find instructions and examples on how to use it in the [Project wiki](https://github.com/nacx/sjmvc/wiki).

 Customizing and Contributing
 ----------------------------